VX-33 “Predators” AIR TEST & EVALUATION SQUADRON

-Okay, I’ll be honest.
-I’m glad this isn’t Alaska.
-Though I spent my time practicing intercepts and targeting with the ATFLIR pods, the job was rough.
+Okay, look, I tell myself everyday that I complain that this is not fucking Alaska.
+Though I loved the training, practicing intercepts and targeting with the ATFLIR pods, the job was rough.
 Three years helping build that facility.
 Three years training in dissimilar combat with VX-33, testing weapon after weapon tirelessly.
 Three years watching the United States struggle to push back against the turning tides of the Pacific.
 So, I remember the bright side.
 I’m not freezing my ass off at NAWS Elmendorf, running through sorties with the Air Force to catch Tu-95s and Sukhois poking their way in the ADIZ.

 “Your duty is to train, get them comfortable, and advise for improvements.”
 I was told.
 “You know the situation.
 You know our BVR disadvantage.
 We’re here to correct it, especially if this gets hot.”

-Imagine my disdain when I’m jolted awake by missile warheads hitting the city.
-Buildings shake.
-Smoke rises.
+Imagine my disdain when I’m jolted awake by the impacts of missile warheads hitting the city.
 Sirens blare, telling us that apparently the Chinese didn’t like our ship transit through the straight and the three fighter jets they lost playing chicken.

-They sent more jets that fired upon one of our destroyers, the USS Delbert D. Black, and unfortunately sunk it.
+They sent more jets, which fired upon the USS Delbert D. Black, and unfortunately sunk it.
 Tomahawks cleared the launch base of the PLAAF jets, with the ones airborne and on attack runs destroyed by SM-2 missiles from the dying Delbert Black.